avajs/ava/docs/recipes/watch-mode.md

 The [`.only` modifier] disables watch mode's dependency tracking algorithm.
 When a change is made, all `.only` tests will be rerun, regardless of whether the test depends on the changed file.

+## Watch mode and CI

+If you run AVA in your CI with watch mode, the execution will exit with a error.
+AVA will not run with the `--watch` (`-w`) option in CI, because CI processes should terminate, and with the `--watch` option, AVA will never terminate.

 ## Manually rerunning all tests

 You can quickly rerun all tests by typing <kbd>r</kbd> on the console, followed by <kbd>Enter</kbd>.